Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_data/day2/aks/aks_mssql_arm_template_ado/_index.md

     ![Screenshot of resource group and location config](./10.jpg)

-- As mentioned, the task will use the existing ARM template for deploying Azure Arc-enabled data services with SQL Managed Instance that in the Azure Arc Jumpstart GitHub repository.
+- As mentioned, the task will use the existing ARM template for deploying Azure Arc-enabled data services with SQL Managed Instance that in the Arc Jumpstart GitHub repository.

   - Change the Template location to "URL of the file"